 Repurchase Offers Risk.
-As described under "Periodic Repurchase Offers" above, the Fund is an interval fund and, in order to provide liquidity to Shareholders, the Fund, subject to applicable law, will conduct quarterly repurchase offers of 10% to 25% of its outstanding Shares at net asset value ("NAV"), subject to approval of the Board.
-Under normal market conditions, the Fund expects to authorize a 10% offer.
-The Fund believes that these repurchase offers are generally beneficial to the Fund's Shareholders, and repurchases generally will be funded from available cash, cash from the sale of Shares or sales of portfolio securities.
+The Fund is an interval fund and, in order to provide liquidity to Shareholders, the Fund, subject to applicable law, conducts quarterly repurchase offers of 10% to 25% of its outstanding Shares at NAV, subject to approval of the Board.
+The Fund currently conducts quarterly repurchase offers for 10% of its outstanding Shares under ordinary circumstances.
+The Fund believes that these repurchase offers are generally beneficial to the Fund's Shareholders, and repurchases generally are funded from available cash, cash from the sale of Shares or sales of portfolio securities.

-If a repurchase offer is oversubscribed, the Board has authority to increase the amount repurchased by up to 2% of the Fund's outstanding Shares as of the date of the Repurchase Request Deadline.
-In the event that the Board determines not to repurchase more than the repurchase offer amount, or if Shareholders tender more than the repurchase offer amount plus 2% of the Fund's outstanding Shares as of the date of the Repurchase Request Deadline, the Fund will repurchase the Shares tendered on a pro rata basis, and Shareholders will have to wait until the next repurchase offer to make another repurchase request.
+If a repurchase offer is oversubscribed, the Board has authority to increase the amount repurchased by up to 2% of the Fund's outstanding Shares as of the date of the Repurchase Request Deadline, but is not obligated to do so.
+In the event that the Board determines not to repurchase more than the repurchase offer amount, or if Shareholders tender more than the repurchase offer amount plus 2% of the Fund's outstanding Shares as of the date of the Repurchase Request Deadline, the Fund will repurchase the Shares tendered on a pro rata basis.
+In that case, Shareholders will have to wait until the next repurchase offer to make another repurchase request.
 As a result, Shareholders could be unable to liquidate all or a given percentage of their investment in the Fund during a particular repurchase offer.
 Some Shareholders, in anticipation of proration, may tender more Shares than they wish to have repurchased in a particular month, thereby increasing the likelihood that proration will occur.
 Between the Repurchase Request Deadline and the date on which the NAV for tendered Shares is determined, the Fund is subject to market and other risks and the NAV of Shares tendered in a repurchase offer could decline.
-In addition, the repurchase of Shares by the Fund will generally be a taxable event to Shareholders.
+In addition, the repurchase of Shares by the Fund is generally a taxable event to Shareholders.